deleteman/Conditionator/Readme.markdown

   puts "I'm ignoring the parameters that I receive, so I can be used with different methods without causing any trouble..." end
 ```
-**Remember that** your postconditions are tied to your original method.
-This means that if the pre-conditions fail, and your method is not executed, then the post-condition won't be executed either.
+**Remember** that your post-conditions are tied to your original method.
+This means that if the pre-conditions fail, and your method is not executed, then the post-conditions won't be executed either.

-###So, what happens when a pre-condition is not met?
+###So...what happens when a pre-condition is not met?

 That's a good question!
 When a pre-condition is not met, one of several things might happen, depending on how you configured your pre-conditions: